Poojitha2509/Loan-Approval-Prediction-In-Tableau/README.md

 - Dashboard Interaction <a href="https://github.com/Poojitha2509/Loan-Approval-Prediction-In-Tableau/blob/main/Loan%20Prediction%20Dashboard.png">View Dashboard</a>
 # Process
 - Import the Dataset.
-- Create KPIs and Visualization Charts.
+- Created Cards and Visualization Charts.
 - Perform Some Calculations with Calculated Field.
 - At Last Import them into Dashboard.
 # Dashboard